 So after this long diversion to the Merce’ festival let me go back to my reflection on BCN, I left in 2014 with the impression that BCN was super crowded but I thought the reason was the popularity of the festival.

-Back to this summer I had a shock from the moment I started to search for accommodation: It was almost impossible to find a hotel in the city centre for less than £200, not to speak about Airbnb.
-Even the crappiest place was overpriced, then luckily I got in touch with an old colleague from the IKEA store in Rome that opened a B&B in the Raval area, who was able to accommodate us.
+Back to summer 2018 I had a shock from the moment I started to search for accommodation: It was almost impossible to find a hotel in the city centre for less than £200, not to speak about Airbnb.
+Even the crappiest place was overpriced, then luckily I got in touch with an old colleague that opened a B&B in the Raval area, who was able to accommodate us.

 Carmen, this is the b&b name, is a lovely place, clean and with everything you need with a rustic/chic feeling, I would recommend to check it if you are on a budget because it is a really good value for money. (the only thing to be aware is that is on the forth floor without lift, so evaluate your level of fitness!!!)
 The raval area is now really safe and full of shop, bar and restaurants a really easy location; below the flat there is also a small playground perfectly placed in front of two bars, where you can sip a drink while the kids are playing.